Eik-Lab/Financial-Technology-Projects-/Case 5/Literature/README.md

 ## Links

-Here arge some relevant links to literature and examples.
+Here are some relevant links with literature and examples.
 Use them as inspiration for your own work.

 [1. example](https://anvilproject.org/guides/content/creating-links)